 The Flux Pattern Map (FPmap) is a patented (US Patent 6,519,531) Streamsim visualization technology to display and quantify the connectivity between injector and producer pairs.
 In the FPmap, all streamlines connecting a source/sink pair--usually an injector/producer pair--are schematically represented by a line in which color, thickness, and label are used to characterize individual connections.
 This makes it very easy to quickly identify and quantify strong vs. weak connections between injectors and producers.
 Collectively, this data are called well-allocation-factors (WAF) and are central for good field management.
+The WAF necessarily change in time as the streamlines are updated due to changing well rates, closing/opening of wells, and/or the chaning of the insitu fluid distribution.

 Each connection in the FPmap can be visualized with different type of data, such as the allocation factors, reservoir rate, etc...
 In addition, the FPmap can be used to determine flood patterns in the field.
 For example, by defining a pattern as being an injector and all the off-set production wells the injector is associated with, then coloring the connections by the color associated with an injector the patterns clearly stand out.